-Have you ever seen an Albino Moose?
+Have you ever seen an albino moose?

-Check out this incredible video of an Albino Moose found up in Canada.
+Check out this incredible video of an albino moose found up in Canada.

-But are they really albino moose?
-And are they around Maine and New Hampshire?
+That massive beast of a moose is beautiful.
+Magical.
+But are they really albino moose, or just white?
+And are they around New Hampshire and Maine?

 "Piebald deer are deer that have blotches of white coloration on portions of their hide that are usually dark in color," according to the North Carolina Wildlife Resource Commission.
 "Albino deer are deer that lack pigmentation and have a completely white hide and pink eyes, nose and hooves."
+The same applies to moose, including the moose from the video shot in Maine.

 13 Animals You Can Actually Own in Maine That Might Surprise You